Hey there, Internet.

 "But wait!"
 I'm sure some of you are saying.
 "That only disproves the existence of some gods.
 You still haven't disproved the existence of every conceivable God in human imagination.
 For all you know, there could still exist a nebulous form of higher power that possesses many approximations to the properties we associate with God.
 Therefore, you don't know for sure that no God exists."

 Okay...
 That may technically be true, but it's not exactly the philosophical flex you think it is.
-The moment anyone resorts to this kind of argument, they have effectively conceded the whole point.
-We can, in fact, "know," with rigorous logical certainty, that certain variations of God are most definitely not real.
-And since that already includes the singular deity of classical monotheism, the debate is effectively settled.
+The moment anyone resorts to this kind of rhetoric, they have effectively conceded the entire argument.
+It's an open admission that we can, in fact, know with rigorous logical certainty, that certain variations of God are most definitely not real.
+And since that already includes the singular deity of classical monotheism, the debate is officially settled.
 Nobody builds churches in honor to the nebulous higher powers what may or may not be hiding somewhere in the outer reaches of the Virgo galactic supercluster.
 They worship at the altars of El, Allah, Abba, and Yahweh, plus all of the traditional variations and derivatives thereof.
 So if that isn't the concept of God you're referring to in your agnostic atheism, then I honestly have no idea what the hell you're even talking about---and frankly, neither does anyone else.
 The very argument itself is nothing but a gigantic fallacy of equivocation and moving goal posts.

 Sigh… seriously?
 Is that seriously the burden of proof you expect me to meet before finally elevating your belief to the status of knowledge?
 Because if that really is the road you want to go down, then I promise you, it will only end in madness.
 It all begins by asking yourself one simple question: